imqueue/pg-pubsub/README.md

 You can send messages in many different ways.
 For example, you may create database triggers which would notify all connected clients with some specific updates.
 Or you may use a database only as notifications engine and generate notifications on application level.
+Or you may combine both approaches - there are no limits!

-Here is how you can send notification with `PgPubSub` API:
+Here is how you can send notification with `PgPubSub` API (aka application level of notifications):

 ~~~typescript
 pubSub.notify('UserChanged', {